7 Reasons to Use a Group Purchasing Organization

 - Non-cost-related outcomes and benefits

-How much money is going out the door in unmanaged tail spend?
+Within your organization, how much money is going out the door in unmanaged tail spend?

 Time Spent on SRM